bzigterman/bzigterman.github.io/projects/weather.md

 - 46°
 - Cloudy
-- 78% humidity
+- 70% humidity
 - 12 mph wind
 - 100% cloud cover
 - 25 AQI O3 🟩
 - 24 AQI PM2.5 🟩
-- 0.56 inches of rain in the past 24 hours
+- 0.72 inches of rain and 0.59 inches of snow in the past 24 hours
-- 0.08 inches of rain expected in the next 72 hours
+- 0.16 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>